GitToby/tobydevlin.com-2.0/content/blog/machine-learning-platform-best-practices.md

     array([ 5650,  7242, 10000, ...,  5813,  2388,  1076])

 ok looks like we do have some cats - though as they're encoded already ill just leave them.
 Next is to train a basic model as a baseline.
-As per the basic tutorial ill just use a decision tree as its relatively easy to understand.
+As per the basic tutorial ill just use a decision tree as it's relatively easy to understand.

 ## Running Experiments

 We will run the following experiments:

-1. The fist will use the default model with the original, relevant data.
+1. The first will use the default model with the original, relevant data.
 2. We will then tune the hyper-parameters for the model.
 3. Then we can apply some data transforms based on the decisions above and try steps 1) and 2) again.

-Its worth noting, for now, we will only be doing [regression analysis](https://en.wikipedia.org/wiki/Regression_analysis) rather than [classification](https://en.wikipedia.org/wiki/Categorization).
+It's worth noting, for now, we will only be doing [regression analysis](https://en.wikipedia.org/wiki/Regression_analysis) rather than [classification](https://en.wikipedia.org/wiki/Categorization).
 We could bucket the properties into categories then run a classifier on them, however that can be another post.

 The prerequisites for doing this is to define our test/train splits and our model grading strategy, to ensure an accurate model.
-To do this I will define a function which can be reused.
+To do this I will define a function that can be reused.

 ```python
 from sklearn.model_selection import train_test_split